 Cultural Resource and Land Use Law

-Our host site is Castle Hill, commonly referred to as the Crane Estate.
-The Crane estate was acquired in 1910 by Richard Teller Crane Jr. and his wife Frances Higinbotham.
+Our host site is Castle Hill was acquired in 1910 by Richard Teller Crane Jr. (1873 - 1931) and his wife Florence Higinbotham (1871 - 1949).
 The extensive grounds were designed by The Olmsted Brothers and Arthur Shurcliff, the extant outbuildings by Shepley, Rutan and Coolidge, and the present house by Chicago architect David Adler from 1924-1928.
 Castle Hill was designated a National Historic Landmark in 1998.

 Ticket Sales: Tickets $85 plus Fee for House Tours